erthward/phen_asynch/README.md

 5. *On laptop*, run `bash phen/anal/div/aggregate_great_basin_cheatgrass_data.sh` to aggregate that dataset to our analysis resolution of $0.05^{\circ}$.
 6. *On laptop*, work through the manual steps listed in the notes at the top of `python phen/anal/div/compose_ITCZ_shapefile.py` to digitize the Dec-Jan-Feb and Jun-Jul-Aug mean ITCZ locations delineated by [Zhisheng et al. 2015](annualreviews.org/content/journals/10.1146/annurev-earth-060313-054623), save the output CSVs to the 'data/' subdirectory of the local clone of this repo, then run `python phen/anal/div/compose_ITCZ_shapefile.py` to produce a Shapefile of those digitized lines.
 7. *On laptop*, run `bash phen/anal/div/make_EOF_and_RGB_map_figs.sh` to produce main figures showing the global EOF RGB map and the focal-region EOF RGB maps, and the supplemental figures showing the raw EOF maps and the unfolded EOF RGB maps (**1 task, <30m runtime**).
-8. *On laptop*, manually assemble the focal-region map figure .odg files in LibreOffice using the outputs of the previous step.
+8. *On laptop*, manually assemble each focal-region map figure's .odg file in LibreOffice Draw using the outputs of the previous step, then save a static image (by selecting all, clicking "File" > "Export...", checking the 'Selection' checkbox in the bottom left corner, selecting .png as the file type, clicking "Save", clicking the "Modify resolution" radio-button on the pop-up and setting the resolution to 500 pixels/inch, then clicking the "Modify dimensions" radio button, setting the width to 7 inches and letting the height auto-adjust, then clicking "OK").

 ### run NPN and SI-x evaluation: